Cross-Cancer Knowledge Transfer in WSI-based Prognosis Prediction: Can Cross-Cancer Knowledge Transfer Further Improve Prognostic Performance?

 \section{Can Cross-Cancer Knowledge Transfer Further Improve Prognostic Performance?}

-The above studies have demonstrated the transferability of WSI-based prognostic knowledge in Section \ref{sec:4} and provided notable insights into the underlying mechanism in Section \ref{sec:5}.
-Here, we aim to investigate \textit{the utility of cross-cancer knowledge transfer}, \textit{i.e.}, can we utilize transferred knowledge to further improve prognostic performance?
-To this end, we propose a baseline approach to show that the knowledge transferred from other cancers can be effectively leveraged to further improve model performance.
+The above studies have demonstrated the transferability of WSI-based prognostic knowledge in Section \ref{sec:4} and provided notable insights into its underlying mechanism in Section \ref{sec:5}.
+Here, we aim to investigate \textit{the utility of cross-cancer knowledge transfer}, \textit{i.e.}, can we utilize transferred knowledge to improve prognostic performance further?
+To this end, we propose a baseline approach to showcase that the knowledge transferred from other cancers can be effectively leveraged to improve model performance.
 Next, we present its details, along with experimental results and analysis.